Why Hire Us?

 Give us a call for a free estimate for your commercial photography project:

 What Our Customers Say About Us On Google

-Don Jones is a Colorado Springs commercial photographer and has been passionate about photography since early childhood.
+Don Jones is a Colorado Springs commercial photographer and owner of Studio 9 Commercial Photography.
+Don has been passionate about photography since early childhood.
 Those early formative years developed his visual literacy, and actively shaped how he sees the world today.
 After purchasing his first Single Lens Reflex camera at age 14, Don won a local photography contest.
 He quickly went on to become the head photographer for Palmer High School’s Yearbook.
 Don’s drive for photography, propelled him to the next step: obtaining a formal education in photography at the prestigious Brook’s Institute in Santa Barbara, California.
 There, in 1981, he graduated with a Bachelor of Science Degree in Commercial Illustration and a minor in Color Technology.

 Don’s passion for fine arts photography has recently led him to a new passion: Wet Plate Collodion Photography.
 This 19th century technique requires a highly specialized process.
 An 8×10 Deardorff View Camera, mounting a 400mm f4 Petzval lens (made in 1912), is used to create stunning imagery with a striking vintage character.
 In addition to this specialized camera equipment, the process includes a moving trailer that allows Don to process the images immediately after capture.
 You can find out more about this work at Don Jones Photography’s website (coming soon).